 “This policy will make people choose between feeding their families now or the possibility of being able to get legal status later.”

 Keeping Immigrant Families From Seeking Lifesaving Care

-The new public charge rule would would force families to choose between health and family: either accessing critical resources like health care, or keeping their families together.
-In other words, fear of not being allowed to stay or enter the United States together could keep immigrant families from seeking lifesaving care and resources.
+The Trump administration's public charge rule forced families to choose between accessing critical resources like health care, housing and keeping their families together.
+To be clear, U.S. immigration law still entitles access to some public benefits regardless of citizenship status.
+But exercising this right — and taking benefits they have a right to take — may be held against immigrants.
+So, fears of not being allowed to enter the United States or change their immigration status have kept immigrant families from seeking lifesaving care and resources.

 Background on the Public Charge Rule and Government Benefits for Immigrants

 The Trump administration's public charge rule was set to radically reshape the U.S. immigration system.
 It prioritizes wealthy immigrant families over families with low incomes who have waited years to be reunited.